 Most professionals can look at a job with a bunch of wood mouldings and tell you right away if the stuff was slapped up there just to impress someone who doesn’t know any better, or if there was real quality built in to the job.

 One dead giveaway: fluted moulding with rosette blocks

-I think this was designed on site to fit the wall, without regard to scale or anything else, by the carpenter himself.
+I think this was designed on site to fit the wall, without regard to scale or how it related to the surround below.

 Here are some general guidelines about mouldings that I use:

 Many times crown moulding or a chair rail will run around the room up until the point the wall stops, leaving no place to die the moulding into.
-This causes the mouldings to just hang there in mid-air, forcing them to turn back into the wall.
-(Cue several of the examples I showed above.)
-If you have this situation in your home, maybe you shouldn’t be applying mouldings here at all.
-Instead, maybe you should celebrate what you’ve got and not force something on a space that doesn’t really belong.
+This causes the mouldings to just hang there in mid-air, forcing them to turn back into the wall, like the examples I show below.

-Or perhaps there’s a way to make some other construction tweaks to be able to successfully stop and start your mouldings so the design looks well thought out and purposeful, unlike this seen in the picture to the right:
+Or perhaps there’s a way to make some other construction tweaks to be able to successfully stop and start your mouldings so the design looks well thought out and purposeful.

 Always keep in mind the overall style of the house.
 If you have a transitional style you are wanting to keep throughout the home, keep it lean and less detailed.
 You might want to consider no crown, a simple base, and door/window framing.